EdwardJXLi/hugo-theme-hydra/README.md

 ### Comments

-Comments is disabled by default.
+Comments are disabled by default.
 Enable comments in your `.Site.Params`.
 ```toml
 [params]
   [params.comments]